-Under the No Action Alternative WPCP would remain vacant land.
-However, OCIDA's 2021 SGEIS concluded that development of up to 4 million sf of manufacturing space would avoid, minimize, or mitigate adverse environmental impacts to the maximum extent practicable.
+Under the No Action Alternative, WPCP would delay OCIDA's long-standing efforts to develop the WPCP, with a particular focus on development that will bring high-tech facilities and high paying jobs to Onondaga County.
+OCIDA's 2021 Final SGEIS concluded that development of up to 4 million sf of manufacturing space would avoid, minimize, or mitigate adverse environmental impacts to the maximum extent practicable.
+The WPCP would therefore remain vacant land until such time as OCIDA identified another development proposal for the WPCP.

-4.3.2 The Build Alternative
+4.3.2 The Proposed Project

-Micron intends to build a semiconductor manufacturing facility campus (the "Micron Campus") at the expanded WPCP, which will be built-out over an approximately 20-year period with four Fabs.
+Micron intends to build a semiconductor manufacturing facility campus (the "Micron Campus") at the expanded WPCP, which will be built-out over an approximately 20-year period with four

+Fabs.
 It is expected that Fabs will be continuously fit-out and construction on the next Fab will be in sequence as the prior Fab finishes fit-out.
-The DEIS will analyze an interim analysis year of 2030 with Fab 1 in operation and Fab 2 under construction and anticipated completion of major off-site transportation improvements, 2036 with Fab 1 and Fab 2 operating and construction of Fab 3 underway, as well as a final analysis year of 2041 for the with all four Fabs in operation with ongoing fit-out of Fab 4).
+The DEIS will analyze an interim analysis year of 2031 with Fab 1 in operation and Fab 2 under construction and anticipated completion of major off-site transportation improvements, 2037 with Fab 1 and Fab 2 operating and construction of Fab 3 underway, as well as a final analysis year of 2041 with all four Fabs in operation with on-going fit-out of Fab 4).